linked-db/linked-ql/site/overview.md

-# What is LinkedQL
+# What Is LinkedQL

-LinkedQL is a modern SQL interface and runtime family for application code.
+LinkedQL is a modern SQL interface that drops into any JavaScript application or agentic workflows with advanced capabilities.

 At its simplest, it gives you a stable way to talk to data: